rorosaurus/3ds-xl-usb-c/README.md

 # 3ds-usb-c
- a usb-c mod for the 3DS/XL
+A usb-c mod for the 3DS and 3DSXL